Kangra Valley Railway: Technical details of KVR

-The entire length of the 163.720 km of Kangra Valley Railway starting from plains of Pathankot (383.820m amsl) in Punjab up to Joginder Nagar (1184.160m amsl) in the foothills of Dhauladhar ranges in Mandi District is nothing short of an engineering marvel blended perfectly with the breathtaking Landscapes of Kangra Valley which is overlooked by snow clad mighty Dhauladhar Ranges.
+The entire length of the 163.720 km of Kangra Valley Railway starting from plains of Pathankot (383.820m amsl) in Punjab up to Joginder Nagar (1184.160m amsl) in the foothills of Dhauladhar ranges in Mandi District blends with the landscapes of Kangra Valley which is overlooked by snow clad mighty Dhauladhar Ranges.

 Hence, negotiating this line through such hilly terrain marked with steep climbs, gaping valleys through which flow, the violent and loud streams, was not an easy task.
 Therefore, construction of line on such a terrain involved construction of various Bridges, Blasting of Rocks for cut sections and Tunnels.
 Therefore, this makes KVR a unique Railway in terms of following notable features in its short span of about 164 km.